Advertiser Disclosure

 Follow instructions and stand where you are directed.
 This will reduce the likelihood that a pat-down screening is necessary.

-What Can I Expect During Pat-down Screening?
+What Can I Expect During Pat-Down Screening?

 The TSA officer will explain the pat-down process before and during the screening.
-The officer that conducts the screening will be of the same gender.
-Remember that any time during the screening process, you can request a private screening and are allowed to have a witness of your choice present.
+The officer who conducts the screening will be of the same gender.
+Remember that at any time during the screening process, you can request a private screening and are allowed to have a witness of your choice present.

 Since a pat-down screening is conducted to determine whether prohibited items are concealed under clothing, sufficient pressure must be applied to ensure detection.
 You should inform the officer if you have a medical condition or any areas that are painful when touched.

-Why Would I Receive Pat-down Screening?
+Why Would I Receive Pat-Down Screening?

 Pat-down screening is only used to resolve alarms unless otherwise requested by the passenger as an alternative to metal detectors and imaging technology.